calofmijuck/unnamed-repo/README.md

 ### Math

 - **Randomized Matrix Multiplication**
   - Implementation of randomized matrix multiplication from MIT 18.065, 2018 lecture 13

+- **Autodiff**
+  - Simple implementation of `DiffObject` that handles function evaluation and differentiation automatically